LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 LinkedIn post engagement

-#4 If you are using a LinkedIn automation tool, this is where you copy a link to a post.
-Have in mind that the majority of LinkedIn automation tools can target only members who reacted (not commented) to a certain post.
+#4 If you’re using a LinkedIn automation tool, this is where you copy a link to a post.

 Copy link to post - LinkedIn content